empierre/MyDomoAtHome/README.md

     sudo apt-get update
     sudo apt-get install MyDomoAtHome

-  Important remark: do not install as roos, but sudo as an unprivilegied user
+  Important remark: do not install as root, but sudo as an unprivilegied user.

-  edit /etc/mydomoathome/config.json with your values
+  Edit the configuration file with your values:

+     sudo nano /etc/mydomoathome/config.json

      sudo service mydomoathome restart